Beans palya / green beans stir fry step-by-step recipe with video and photos.

 Green beans: Use tender green beans and string them.
 Cut them into small bite-sized pieces.

-Coconut Oil: I make this dish with coconut oil; however, it can be replace with any regular cooking oil.
+Coconut Oil: I make this dish with coconut oil; however, it can be replaced with any regular cooking oil.

 Tempering: A simple south Indian tempering (or seasoning) is used for this dish.
 It has mustard seeds, cumin seeds, chana dal, urad dal, dried red chilli, curry leaves, ginger, and green chilli.